Shxrlixn/CropDeal-Microservices-Platform/README.md

-# CropDeal-Microservices-Platform
+# CropDeal – Microservices-Based Agricultural Marketplace

-A distributed agricultural marketplace built using Spring Boot Microservices and Angular.
+A scalable agricultural marketplace built using Spring Boot Microservices and Angular that enables farmers and dealers to trade crops through a secure, distributed architecture.

-## Features
+## Project Overview

-* JWT Authentication & Authorization
-* Farmer Management
-* Dealer Management
-* Crop Listing
-* Crop Purchase Workflow
-* Order Management
-* API Gateway Routing
-* Eureka Service Discovery
-* OpenFeign Inter-Service Communication
-* Swagger API Documentation
+CropDeal streamlines agricultural trading by connecting farmers and dealers on a unified platform.
+The application leverages a microservices architecture to ensure scalability, maintainability, and independent deployment of business services.

 ---

+## Key Features

+* JWT-Based Authentication & Authorization
+* Farmer and Dealer Management
+* Crop Listing and Inventory Management
+* Crop Purchase & Order Processing
+* Role-Based Access Control (Admin, Farmer, Dealer)
+* API Gateway for Centralized Routing
+* Service Discovery using Eureka Server
+* Inter-Service Communication using OpenFeign
+* RESTful APIs with Swagger Documentation
+* Independent Databases for Each Service

+---

-## Architecture
+## Microservices Architecture

-Microservices:
+### Core Services

 * Authentication Service
 * User Service